HabeebOps/LAMP-Project/LEMP.md

 ## Step 3 — Installing PHP

 Having installed Nginx to serve content and MySQL to store and manage data, PHP is next component of which processes code to display dynamic content to the end user.
 Nginx requires an external program to handle PHP processing and act as a bridge between the PHP interpreter itself and the web server.
 This allows for better overall performance in most PHP-based websites, but it requires additional configuration.
 You’ll need to install php8.1-fpm, which stands for “PHP fastCGI process manager” and uses the current version of PHP, to tell Nginx to pass PHP requests to this software for processing.
-In addition to the php package, we will install php-mysql, a PHP module that allows PHP to communicate with MySQL-based databases and also install libapache2-mod-php to enable Apache to handle PHP files.
+In addition to the php package, we will install php-mysql, a PHP module that allows PHP to communicate with MySQL-based databases.

 To install these packages, run the following command: